-- Participation in weekly updates of PJM satellite communications equipment as required in Manual 01 and outlined in the PJM satellite phone test procedures. - PJM EMS Communications failover tests as outlined in the PJM operating memos. - PJM Transmission Owners, Transmission Operators (AEP and ITCI), and Black start Generator Operators shall periodically test their telecommunications facilities which are critical to implementing the black start plan.
-The following types of communications should be considered in annual testing or during the annual restoration drills: - o systems to communicate with PJM and black start units - o telecommunications systems such as radio, fax, and microwave systems to communicate with crews
+- Participation in weekly updates of PJM satellite communications equipment as required in Manual 01 and outlined in the PJM satellite phone test procedures. - PJM EMS Communications failover tests as outlined in the PJM operating memos. - PJM Transmission Owners, Transmission Operators (AEP and U.S. Department of Energy Facility at PortsmouthITCI), and Black start Generator Operators shall periodically test their telecommunications facilities which are critical to implementing the black start plan.
+The following types of communications should be considered in annual testing or during the annual restoration drills: - systems to communicate with PJM and black start units - telecommunications systems such as radio, fax, and microwave systems to communicate with crews